Last updated 23rd March, 2025

 ---|---|---|

-There are a number of things that could affect tradesman rates of pay.
+There are a number of things that could affect tradesmen rates of pay.
 The following are the most common cost factors among tradespeople’s daily and hourly pay rates.

 It goes without saying that you can expect to pay more for a more qualified tradesman than one who has fewer qualifications.

-What are qualifications when it comes to construction and trade jobs? - They are classed as a pass of some form of examination or the official completion of a type of course that is especially relevant and focuses on the teachings of that particular trade.
+Tradesmen who are qualified will have passed some form of examination or the official completion of a type of course that is especially relevant and focuses on the teachings of that particular trade.
 This often includes completion of a BTEC Diploma, an NVQ, or a bachelor’s degree in a particular area of trade.

 Another obvious point that may affect the pricing that your tradesperson charges is their experience.
 A more experienced tradesperson can charge more for their work.